-6.4.1 COMPOSITION Class
+5.4.1 COMPOSITION Class

-CLASS COMPOSITION
+CLASS СОМЕ POSITION

 Purpose One version in a VERSIONED_COMPOSITION.
 A composition is considered the unit of modification of the record, the unit of transmission in record extracts, and the unit of attestation by authorising clinicians.
 In this latter sense, it may be considered equivalent to a signed document.

 CEN Composition

 GEHR G1_COMPOSITION_VERSION

 Synapses Composition class

 HL7v3 CDA DOCUMENT

 Inherit LOCATABLE

 Attributes Signature Meaning

 01 content: List<content_item></content_item> The content of this Composition.

-CLASS COMP POSITION 01 context: EVENT_CONTEXT The clinical session context of this Composition, i.e. the contextual attributes of the clinical session.
+01 context : EVENT_CONTEXT The clinical session context of this Composition, i.e. the contextual attributes of the clinical session.

 11 composer: PARTY_PROXY The person primarily responsible for the content of the Composition (but not necessarily its committal into the EHR system).
 This is the identifier which should appear on the screen.
 It may or may not be the person who entered the data.
-When it is the patient, the special "self" instance of PARTY_PROXY will be used.
-11 category: DV_CODED_TEXT Indicates what broad category this Composition is belogs to, e.g. "persistent" - of longitudinal validity, "event", "process" etc. 11 territory: CODE_PHRASE Name of territory in which this Composition was written.
+When it is the patient, the special "self" instance of PARTY PROXY will be used.

+CLASS COMPOSITION 11 category: DV_CODED_TEXT Indicates what broad category this Composition is belogs to, e.g. "persistent" - of longitudinal validity, "event", "process" etc. 11 language: CODE_PHRASE Mandatory indicator of the localised language in which this Composition is written.
+Coded from open EHR Code Set "languages".
+The language of an Entry if different from the Composition is indicated in ENTRY. language .
+11 territory: CODE_PHRASE Name of territory in which this Composition was written.
 Coded from openEHR "countries" code set, which is an expression of the ISO 3166 standard.
 Functions Signature Meaning 11 is_persistent: Boolean True if category is a "persistent" type, False otherwise.
-Useful for finding Compositions in an EHR which are guaranteed to be of interest to most users.
-Invariants Is_archetype_root: is_archetype_root Composer_valid: composer /= Void Content_valid: content /= Void implies not content.is_empty Category_validity: category /= Void and then terminology("openehr").codes_for_group_name("composition category", "en").has(category.defining_code) Is_persistent_validity: is_persistent implies context = Void Territory_valid: territory /= Void and then code_set("countries").has(territory) No_parent: parent = Void
+Useful for finding Com- positions in an EHR which are guaran- teed to be of interest to most users.
+Invariants Is_archetype_root: is_archetype_root Composer_valid: composer /= Void Content_valid: content /= Void implies not content.is_empty Category_validity: category /= Void and then terminology(Terminology_id_openehr). has_code_for_group_id(Group_id_composition_category, category.defining_code) Is_persistent_validity: is_persistent implies context = Void Territory_valid: territory /= Void and then code_set(Code_set_id_countries).has_code(territory) Language_valid: language /= Void and then code_set(Code_set_id_languages).has_code(language) No_parent: parent = Void

-6.4.2 EVENT_CONTEXT Class
+5.4.2 EVENT_CONTEXT Class